-- What does the First Amendment means when says "Congress shall make no law respecting an establishment of religion." - Can your town council lead off its sessions with sectarian prayer? - Can a public school give a religious group access to the school's classrooms for meetings outside of school hours?
-Can the group be excluded? - · Can the government give a parochial school grant money to build a new playground?
+- What do you think the clause means when it refers to the establishment of a religion? - Can your town council lead off its sessions with sectarian prayer?
+(Could give the specific example of a Christian prayer using "Jesus Christ.") - Can your public school give a religious group access to the school's classrooms for meetings outside of school hours?
+(And/or the flipside, can they exclude them?)